 Wood fired teapot -300

-These sidehandle teapots were made in the summer of 2022 .Woodfiring requires a huge amount of labour, time and skill so Peter is only able to undertake this process twice a year.
+These sidehandle teapots were made in the winter of 2022 .Woodfiring requires a huge amount of labour, time and skill so Peter is only able to undertake this process twice a year.
 Each piece is completely unique and handmade.
 We wanted share the details of the process to give you a deeper appreciation of why these pieces are so special.

 Before firing, Peter hand throws the body, lid and spout each pot.
 The design and subtlety for each piece requires years of skill and understanding.
 The teapot must be not only aesthetically beautiful, but function well and feel balanced in the hand.
 Once the piece starts to take shape it is left to dry enough so it can be trimmed and then Peter will add any final details or changes before firing.
 These small touches can make a huge difference on the final piece, often separating a good teapot from a great teapot.